 The best freezer for convenience

 “Upright freezers are really nice,” says Cole Kramer, owner of the a hunting outfitter Kramer’s Kodiak Guide Service in Kodiak, Alaska.
-“You’re not piling up packages and losing stuff in the bottom of the chest freezer.
+“You’re not piling up packages and losing stuff in the bottom.
 They’re much easier to keep organized and know what you have.”
 He recommends them for casual use and for small families.
 Shirley Hood, Appliance Specialist at Abt Electronics and Appliances in Glenview, Illinois, agrees: Upright freezers are “great if you don’t typically freeze a lot of things,” she says.

 Recently, many brands have been increasing the amount of insulation in freezers so they can still serve you when the power goes out.
 “The technology has advanced to such a degree that some Frigidaire units will keep your food good for days, so long as you don’t open the door,” Maguire says.
 This frost-free 20-cubic-foot unit promises to keep your food cold for two days without power and has other features we love, like a light on the outside to let you know the unit is running.
 “Frigidaire is very popular,” Hood says.
 “They’re very reliable and require almost no maintenance.”